marigirom/E-commerce-Sales-Analysis-Hackathon/README.md

 ## 1. Introduction

 ### Overview
-This dataset contains sales transactions from an e-commerce platform.
+The dataset contains sales transactions from an e-commerce platform.
 It includes customer demographics, order details, pricing, shipping status, and order dates.

 ### Purpose of the Analysis
 - Analyze total sales by region.